markimus-maximus/CMC_Scraper/README.md

     *	Rich historical data dating back to April 2013 providing greater potential for insights.
     * Consistent structure of historical data allows for consistent scraping of data between urls.
     * Relatively simple website without need for login or cookies bypass.
--	In combination with pre-determined urls the Requests package will be imported to access webpages.
+-	In combination with pre-determined urls the `Requests` package was imported to access webpages.
 -	Git branches were generated locally before being pushed to github.
 - Assetions were used to monitor scraper progress and return errors if the scraper's behaviour was not as expected.
 -	Logging was implemented to record events and store these events in a log file.
 Additionally, the events are printed to the console to track the status of the scraper as it runs.
 Usage of logging as opposed to print statements makes post-hoc tracking much easier and keeps a record for later reference.
 Below are the logger configuration settings.
 Using StreamHandler in conjunction with sys facilitated printing to the console in addition to recording in a log.